QuantumScape Corporation

 QS

-QuantumScape develops solid-state lithium-metal batteries for the automotive industry.
+QuantumScape is developing solid-state lithium-metal batteries for the automotive industry.

-It is positioned as a pioneer aiming to revolutionize electric vehicles with next-generation batteries that promise greater range and faster charging.
+It is a pre-revenue innovator aiming to commercialize batteries promising greater range and faster charging for electric vehicles.

 Investment Opinion: Should I buy QS Today?